aurora8/getir-assignment/README.md

 - **Error Handling** built in using global a Filter pipe for all exception handling
 - **Deployment** Heroku, the final app is accessible at https://powerful-savannah-83491.herokuapp.com/api

-The Api exposes a POST endpoint to https://powerful-savannah-83491.herokuapp.com/api/records, the root path renders a Swagger UI document
+The Api exposes a POST endpoint to https://powerful-savannah-83491.herokuapp.com/api/records, the root path at '/api' renders a Swagger UI document

+Navigate to https://powerful-savannah-83491.herokuapp.com/api to view swagger UI

 Pass a JSON object payload in the request BODY with the following interface specification